OpenSight/StorLever/README.md

 ---------------------------------------

-There are already projects like openfiler and freeNAS which server the similar purpose, but what's the difference? openfiler an freeNAS are both storage systems which including the whole operation system and all the utilities sit on it.
+There are already projects like openfiler and freeNAS which server the similar purpose, but what's the difference?

+Openfiler an freeNAS are both storage systems delivered with the whole operation system and all the utilities sit on it, on the contrary, StorLever is only a set of API that helps the user to ease the management of storage resources.

+As to the OS part, StorLever is based on RHEL/CentOS 6, which is maintained by a bunch of Linux experts and has already proven itself the most rock-solid enterprise-class Linux distribution.
+StorLever also depends on the packages/RPMs delivered by RHEL/CentOS, but user has the freedom to install only the packages they actually required.

+At what makes StorLever unique is its REST based API, which makes remote and programmatic access so much easier compare to other solution.